Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 If you want to lose a few pounds, wheatgrass may be able to help.

-Wheatgrass is full of nutrients that help your body stay healthy and function to its fullest capacity, which you’ll need during a weight loss journey.
-Small human trials have shown that wheatgrass may be able to help with weight loss.6 However, wheatgrass alone cannot help you lose weight.
+Wheatgrass is full of nutrients that help your body stay in optimal health and function to its fullest capacity, which you’ll need during a weight loss journey.
+Small human trials have shown that wheatgrass may be able to help with body weight loss.6 However, wheatgrass alone cannot help you lose weight.
 Wheatgrass may simply help you stay full longer between meals so you’re not running to the pantry every hour.

 3. Reduce Food Cravings